dustinguichet/dustinguichet/README.md

 ## I'm a Husband, Father of Two, Engineer!

-- 🌱 Growth: I’m currently Seeking Employments With Mentorship Opportunities.
+- 🌱 Growth: I’m currently Seeking Employments With Mentorship Opportunities, and learning: C#, .Net, Selenium.

 - 👯 Community: I’m looking to meet awesome people in the tech industry, and contribute to a non-profit